collectivereaction/Nightmare/README.md

 Socket Library
 - The socket library is a DLL and included as a plugin within Unity
 - The library shouldn't need any changing but if needed, build the library, locate the .dll, delete the current .dll in Unity, and reimport the new .dll
+- The library needs to be built with .NET 3.5, not the default.
+Research how to build with this version of .NET